Contents

 A weekly collection of general waste would also be costly to implement, requiring significant extra investment to extend weekly general waste collections to the whole of Westmorland and Furness, potentially requiring extra vehicles, and associated fuel, maintenance and staffing costs, as well as the cost of purchasing and delivering new general waste wheelie bins to all properties.

 For context, there are currently 55,000 grey/black 240litre wheelie bins for general waste in service across the South Lakeland locality.
-Under a fortnightly collection option, these 240litre bins would continue to be used and would not need to be replaced, therefore saving significant implementation costs.
+Under the agreed fortnightly collection option, these 240litre bins will continue to be used and would not need to be replaced, therefore saving significant implementation costs.

-Why all the options proposed are moving away from using bags and boxes to wheelie bins for waste and recycling
+Why the option agreed moves away from using bags and boxes to wheelie bins for both waste and recycling

-Feedback from the Community Conversation and early feedback from pilot trials in areas that have previously had bags for general waste has shown that wheelie bins are considered easier and more convenient for people to use than bags for general waste.
+Feedback from the Community Conversation, pilot trials in areas that currently have bags for general waste, and through the options consultation has shown that wheelie bins are considered easier and more convenient for people to use than bags for general waste.

-Why all the options have different types of recycling mixed together in wheelie bins, instead of asking people to separate different types of recycling
+Why the option agreed has different types of recycling mixed together in wheelie bins, instead of asking people to separate different types of recycling

 In the past most councils asked residents to separate recyclable materials by type, so you may have had different containers for paper and card, plastic, cans and glass.